 The very nature of our divorce system in the UK means that petitioners are tasked with recalling and explaining difficult past events within the court paperwork.
 This is assuming they have not already been separated for a period of two years.

-In terms of the information that needs to be included on the petition itself, there is a balance to be found between putting enough in to demonstrate to the court that the marriage has irretrievably broken down (and therefore they are entitled to a divorce) and putting in so much that it inflames matters between the parties once the respondent sees the paperwork.
+In terms of the information that needs to be included on the application itself, there is a balance to be found between putting enough in to demonstrate to the court that the marriage has irretrievably broken down (and therefore they are entitled to a divorce) and putting in so much that it inflames matters between the parties once the respondent sees the paperwork.

-If both parties have a clear understanding of this, and the facts are agreed beforehand, it is unlikely to cause undue animosity during the process.
+If both parties have a clear understanding of this, and the facts are agreed beforehand, it is unlikely to cause undue animosity during the divorce process.